beaherrera/2-compartments_L5-PC_model/README.md

 You can download them from the links or find them in the folder [Toolbox](Toolbox).

 ## Description
-- [GenerateFigures](GenerateFigures): contains the programs used to create the figures.
 - [InputCurrents](InputCurrents): contains the functions used to generate the input currents.
 - [IonicCurrents](IonicCurrents): contains the channels kinetics and a test function to visualize the channel kinetics curves: activation/inactivation and time constants.
 - [SingleNeuron](SingleNeuron): contains the model codes with Ih blocked and without blocking Ih for a single neuron.
+- [L5PCs](L5PCs): contains the model codes with Ih blocked and without blocking Ih for a collaction of L5-PCs located randomly in a cortical column.
+It also contains the codes for the local field potentials (LFPs) and current source density (CSD) estimations.
+- [GenerateFigures](GenerateFigures): contains the programs used to create the figures.

 ## Contributing
 Comments and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.